Walking the Kerry Way

 Path Walkthrough

-You'll cross lake, forest and then emerge into Black Valley (among Ireland’s second highest mountain - Carrauntoohil), before taking the mountain track up toward Glencar, following the course of the River Caragh through forest to Glenbeigh.
-A firm track means a relatively dry walk through bogland toward Cahersiveen, with the track at Carhan Upper giving you great views across the River Ferta.
+You'll cross a lake, traverse through a forest, and then emerge into the Black Valley, nestled among Ireland’s second highest mountain, Carrauntoohil.
+From there, you'll take the mountain track up toward Glencar, following the course of the River Caragh through the forest to Glenbeigh.
+A well-defined track ensures a relatively dry walk through bogland toward Cahersiveen, with the track at Carhan Upper offering great views across the River Ferta.

-As you take the ridge walk over Knockavahaun you have spectacular views over the surrounding mountains.
-The route toward Caheraniel is less challenging, descending and zig-zagging gently toward Derrynane National Park.
+As you embark on the ridge walk over Knockavahaun, you'll be treated to spectacular views of the surrounding mountains.
+The route toward Caheraniel is less challenging, descending and zigzagging gently toward Derrynane National Park.

 Our Kerry Way Itineraries